BlakeStrebel/Hopper_Robot/README.md

 # Hopper_Robot #
-Contains code used to run experimental apparatus for research project in the Neuroscience and Robotics Lab at Northwestern University.
+This repository contains code being used to run the *Hopper Robot* project in the Neuroscience and Robotics Lab at Northwestern University.